 Over the past 10 years, the Chinese art market has seen both tremendous growth and volatilities as it reached a size large enough to majorly impact the global art auction market.
 At the same time, the overseas sales of Chinese art has also more than quadrupled since 2009, with an unexpectedly strong growth in 2015 even as the mainland China market went through a cooling period.
 Together, the global sales of Chinese art accounted for almost a third of the global art auction market in 2015.

-In a continued effort to present the most accurate representation of the auction market in China, artnet has again partnered with CAA to produce a definitive study of the market, which only these two trusted organizations can provide.
+In a continued effort to present the most accurate representation of the auction market for Chinese art, artnet has again partnered with the China Association of Auctioneers (CAA) to produce a definitive study of the market, which only these two trusted organizations can provide.

 Artnet Worldwide Corporation